WarppAudio/warpp-audio-waapi-tools/README.md

 - Python 3.8+
 - Wwise 2022.1.x +
 - WAAPI enabled in Wwise preferences
-- Various Python dependencies (listed in Source/requirements.txt)
+- See requirements.txt for Python dependencie (listed in Source/requirements.txt)

 ## 📬 Support & Contributions

 - Found a bug?
-Open an issue!
+Open an issue
 - Want to contribute?
-Submit a pull request!
+Submit a pull request
 - Need help?
 Check documentation!

-Happy automating! 🎮 🎵

-*Note: For the most up-to-date instructions, always check the README in your chosen version's folder (Source or Executables).*
+*Note: For the most up-to-date instructions, always check the README in your chosen version's folder (Source) or the [Release Setup Guide](https://github.com/WarppAudio/warpp-audio-waapi-tools/releases).*